CodeKommissar/The-WebDev-Blog/content/the_command_line/shortcuts.md

 title: "Shortcuts"
 date: "2017-05-17T14:46:34-04:00"
 draft: false
-weight: 4
+weight: 3

 ---

 Now that you know some basic commands, we are going to learn some shortcuts.

-I hope that learning these shortcuts serve us two purposes; first, after you learn them, shortcuts are going to save you some precious time while using the command line, and two, if you still don't feel 100% comfortable while using the terminal, learning the shortcuts can help you overcome some of that command line resistance.
+I hope that learning these shortcuts serve us two purposes; first, after you learn them, shortcuts are going to save you some precious time while using the command line, and second, if you still don't feel 100% comfortable while using the terminal, learning these shortcuts can help you overcome some of that command line resistance.

 ### 1) Changing between windows

-<span class="underline">Alt + Tab:</span> To try this shortcut, have only two programs open; your browser with this page open and your terminal.
+<span class="underline">Alt + Tab:</span> To try this shortcut, you should have only two programs open; your web browser with this page that you're currently seeing and your terminal.
 Press this two keys and you should rapidly change between the two windows.
-The Alt + Tab  shortcut switches between applications without using the mouse.
+The Alt + Tab  shortcut let you switch between applications without using the mouse.

 ### 2) History

-<span class="underline">The history command</span> In your terminal type: "**history**" (without the double quotes).
+<span class="underline">The history command:</span> In your terminal type the command: "**history**" (without the double quotes) and press Enter.
 You should get a log of the commands you have recently typed.

 <span class="underline">Up/Down Arrows:</span> Use the up and down arrows on your keyboard to quickly move through your last recent commands.
-You can press these shortcuts multiple times to navigate through your history and use one of the commands that you previously used.
+You can press these shortcuts multiple times to navigate through your history and re-use one of the commands that you previously used.

 ### 3) Tab Completion

 <span class="underline">Tab:</span> This is one of everyone's favorite shortcuts.
 While typing a file, directory, or command name, press Tab and your terminal will try to autocomplete what you were typing (if possible).
-If not, it will show you various possible matches.
+If there is more than option to autocomplete, it will show you the various possible matches.

 For example, let's say you are in your home directory and you want to go to your Desktop; you could just type "**cd De**", hit Tab to autocomplete the rest of the name of the directory and then press enter to change directories.